ChanYeWan/Data-Scientist-Nanodegree-Udacity/README.md

 1. Creating a blog post and Github repository
    - The Seattle Airbnb open data was chosen to explore its 3 business problems with CRISP-DM process
 2. Disaster Response Pipeline
-   - A disaster messages classifier was built with the formation of ETL pipeline, ML pipeline and Flask Web App
+   - A disaster messages classifier was built with the creation of ETL pipeline, ML pipeline and Flask Web App
 3. Recommendations with IBM
    - Rank-based, User-based collaborative filtering and matrix factorization techniques were used to build a recommendation engines
 4. Spark Project with Sparkify Data
    - Churn rate of users was predicted by using Apache spark (PySpark)